cyberrie/HEV-Squad/README.md

 - Must be deployed to GitHub Pages

-- Must be interactive (i.e. acceot and respond to user input)
+- Must be interactive (i.e. accept and respond to user input)

 ## Application Demo